caseypanzer/irpToJSON/README.md

 Convert the IRP to JSON Format

-# Please Run the following command to generate output
+# Please run the following command to generate output

 `$ npm intall` // install  the  nodejs dependency